AlexGidiotis/Document-Classifier-LSTM/README.md

 # Document-Classifier-LSTM
-A bidirectional LSTM that reads the abstract of a paper and classifies it into 165 different categories from arxiv.

-The architecture is still far from optimal.
-The trained model currently achieves 79% validation accuracy.
+A multilclass, multilabel classification model for texts.
+The model is a bidirectional LSTM with a max pooling layer on top that learns to tag samll texts with 169 different tags from arxiv.

+This neural network was built using Keras and Tensorflow.

+The trained model achieves a micro f-score of 0.65 on the test set.

 I am using 500k paper abstracts from arxiv.
 In order to download your own data refer to the arxiv OAI api https://arxiv.org/help/bulk_data.

-The embedding space uses the trained word vectors from GoogleNews-vectors-negative300.
-You can download the .bin file here https://code.google.com/archive/p/word2vec/.
+Pretrained word e,beddings can be used.
+The embeddings can either be GloVe or Word2Vec.
+You can download the   GoogleNews-vectors-negative300.bin file here https://code.google.com/archive/p/word2vec/.

-The model is a toy project that illustrates how to build a simple LSTM for sequence classification using TensorFlow and Keras.

 ## Usage: